If nonsurgical treatment options have failed, or if there are

 IS CHRONIC PAIN LINKED TO THE S.I.
 JOINT?
 According to one study, 22% of people with chronic low back pain ultimately were diagnosed with problems related to their sacro-iliac joint.
 Main symptoms of SI joint problems include pelvis or buttock pain; sensations of numbness/ tingling/weakness in a leg; difficult sitting; and pain upon standing from a sitting position.
 The new iFuse implant system is a minimally invasive procedure that enables the trained spine surgeons at South Carolina Spine Center to fuse the SI Joint to relieve pain symptoms.
 The new SI Joint technology eliminates the need for a bone graft or other screws or rods.

-“When a person feels a pain in their low back when they stand up from a chair and place weight on a specific leg, it could be caused by the sacroiliac joint,” explains Dr. Greg McLoughlin, a fellowship-trained spine surgeon at South Carolina Spine Center.
+“When a person feels a pain in their low back when they stand up from a chair and place weight on a specific leg, it could be caused by the sacroiliac joint,” explains Dr. Michael Kilburn, a fellowship-trained spine surgeon at South Carolina Spine Center.
 “An SI joint can be inflamed by falling down, or from repetitive motions like distance running.
 In other cases arthritis can cause problems with an SI joint.”

 South Carolina Spine Center is one of few spine centers in the State of South Carolina to provide the new iFuse bone implant technology that relieves SI joint pain symptoms.